Strange metals and planckian transport in a gapless phase from spatially random interactions: Methods

 thereby trading the calculation of the determinant for the calculation of the inverse of $(AA^{\dagger})^{N_f/2}$.
 Importantly, this is why we require $N_f$ to be even, as we do not currently have the capability to efficiently calculate fractional powers of matrices.
 The computationally expensive step of the algorithm then becomes the solution of the linear system

 Since $AA^\dagger$ is a Hermitian positive definite matrix, we solve this linear system via the iterative conjugate gradient (CG) method.

-The methodological developments of Ref. \cite{Lunts2023HMC} mainly focused on reducing the \textit{statistical} cost of running the HMC algorithm, implemented through optimal hyperparameters that are learned from the data at initial stages of the MCMC, and therefore reducing the total number of times Eq. (\ref{eq:linsys}) needs to be solved.
+The methodological developments of Ref. \cite{Lunts2023HMC} mainly focused on reducing the \textit{statistical} cost of running the HMC algorithm, implemented by learning optimal hyperparameters from the data in the warmup phase of the Monte Carlo runs, and therefore reducing the total number of times Eq. (\ref{eq:linsys}) needs to be solved.
 In this work, we focus on reducing the \textit{algorithmic} cost, i.e. the computational cost of a single solve of Eq. (\ref{eq:linsys}), by accelerating the CG algorithm.
 This is done in various ways that are explained as follows: